 In any case, it would be more expensive, and take longer for delivery, to buy from anywhere else.

 So, if I want to have my review be of service to, say, American potential readers, I need to post it on amazon.com.

-But… second, Amazon has a relatively new policy.
+But… second, Amazon has another policy.
 You can only post a review on any of their sites if you have spent $50 within the past 12 months, ON THAT SITE.

 So, wherever you live, you can only post a review on your country’s Amazon.

 This disadvantages the writer and publisher of that book, it disadvantages people considering buying a book — and it disadvantages Amazon, because reviews sell books.

 This policy is based on greed: trying to force people to buy on Amazon.
 It is stupid, with the implications not worked out.